 Tips on Saving

 - If you’ve managed to save some money and you’re interested in growing your savings, consider shopping around for a savings account.
 Many savings accounts come with minuscule interest rates – around 0.01%.
 But the best savings accounts have interest rates above 1.2%.
 This means by simply switching banks you could grab a savings rate 100 times better than your current one.
+A savings calculator can show you the impact that will have on the growth of your money.

 - You can also use credit card rewards to save.
 For example if you know you spend a lot on groceries or gas, you can look for a credit card that rewards spending in those categories.
 Let’s say you get a credit card that has triple points on purchases made at gas stations (i.e. purchases that you’d be making anyway).
 You’ll be able to redeem the points you earn for statement credit, so they help cover other purchases you make, or perhaps even cash back.
 You could then put the cash in a savings account!